 The first thing you’ll often notice is the damage to your fruit tree, rather than the slugs themselves.

-The first question to ask yourself when you see these creepy looking slugs (as with all pests and diseases on our fruit trees) is, how much damage are they really doing?
+The first question to ask yourself when you see these slimy slugs (as with all pests and diseases on your fruit trees) is, how much damage are they really doing?

 Fruit trees can actually tolerate quite a bit of damage without losing function or growth.